mithunkk/jquery-plugins/docs/json.md

 names.
 However, it has no provision for specifying which version of the engine your stuff runs on.

-With npm, you can use either of the following styles to specify the version of node that your stuff works on:
+With the jQuery Plugins Site, you can use either of the following styles to specify the version of jQuery that your plugin works with:

-    { "engines" : [ "node >=0.1.27 <0.1.30" ] }
+    { "engines" : [ "jquery >=1.4.4 <1.6.1" ] }

 or:

-    { "engines" : { "node" : ">=0.1.27 <0.1.30" } }
+    { "engines" : { "jquery" : ">=1.4.4 <1.6.1" } }

-And, like with dependencies, if you don't specify the version (or if you specify "*" as the version), then any version of node will do.
+And, like with dependencies, if you don't specify the version (or if you specify "*" as the version), then any version of jQuery will do.

-If you specify an "engines" field, then npm will require that "node" be somewhere on that list.
-If "engines" is omitted, then npm will just assume that it works on node.
+If you specify an "engines" field, then the jQuery Plugins Site will require that "jquery" be somewhere on that list.
+If "engines" is omitted, then the jQuery Plugins Site will just assume that your plugins works with jQuery.

-## preferGlobal

-If your package is primarily a command-line application that should be installed globally, then set this value to `true` to provide a warning if it is installed locally.

-It doesn't actually prevent users from installing it locally, but it does help prevent some confusion if it doesn't work as expected.

-## private

-If you set `"private": true` in your package.json, then npm will refuse to publish it.

-This is a way to prevent accidental publication of private repositories.
-If you would like to ensure that a given package is only ever published to a speciic registry (for example, an internal registry), then use the `publishConfig` hash described below to override the `registry` config param at publish-time.